w5xd/NyeVikingPowerMonitor/README.md

 <li>Back panel Power selection between Forward and Reflected to drive the front panel Power meter
 <li>Back panel ALO RCA jacks that break continuity on detecting a lock out condition.
 </ul>
 <p>The retrofit adds a momentary action pushbutton switch to the back panel that is not in the OEM design.
+Pressing
-Pressing the switch places the meter
+the button places the meter
 in calibrate mode so that
 you can adjust, within a restricted range, the meter's power sensitivity.
 This feature is in lieu of the calibration pots on the OEM PCB.
 A commerically available